ruggeri/tech-notes/randos/automotive/engines/gear-shifting.md

 at the lower RPMs, whereas the peakier bike accelerates harder once it is reving high.

 Which engine accelerates faster from a stop?
-The engine that makes power lower in the rev range should have the advantage for a start, until the peakier engine gets into the rev range where it is producing more power.
+If the gearing is the same, the engine that makes power lower in the rev range should have the advantage for a start, until the peakier engine gets into the rev range where it is producing more power.

 If the peaky engine has a very short first gear, it should be able to spin up quickly to peak RPM.
 But then you're going to have to upshift,